terryyin/lizard/README.md

 hfcca [options] [PATH or FILE] [PATH] ...
 </pre>

-hfcca (verion 1.5) is a simple code complexity counter without caring about the C/C++ header files.
+hfcca is a simple code complexity counter without caring about the C/C++ header files.
 It can deal with C/C++/ObjectiveC & TNSDL code.
 It count the NLOC (lines of code without comments), CCN  (cyclomatic complexity number) and token count of functions.